kevinschweikert/mndp/README.md

-# MNDP - Mikrotik Neighbor Discovery Protocol
+# MNDP - MikroTik Neighbor Discovery Protocol

-An Elixir implementation for the [Mikrotik Neighbor Discovery Protocol](https://help.mikrotik.com/docs/display/ROS/Neighbor+discovery).
+An Elixir implementation for the [MikroTik Neighbor Discovery Protocol](https://help.mikrotik.com/docs/display/ROS/Neighbor+discovery).

 Currently it is possible to decode and encode from/to a binary packet.